tenzir/tenzir/web/blog/parquet-and-feather-enabling-open-investigations/index.md

 Wait, but Feather is an in-memory format and Parquet an on-disk format.
 You cannot compare them!
 Fair point, but don't forget transparent Zstd compression.
-For some schemas, we barely notice a difference (e.g., PCAP), whereas for others schemas, Parquet stores have less than 10% the size of Feather despite.
+For some schemas, we barely notice a difference (e.g., PCAP), whereas for others, Parquet stores boil down to a fraction of their Feather equivalent.

-The next blog post goes into these details.
+The [next blog post][parquet-and-feather-2] goes into these details.
 For now, we want to stress that Feather is in fact a reasonable format for data at rest, even when looking at space utilization alone.

 ## Parquet and Feather in VAST